TheYuriG/blog_lessons/discord_create_channels/README.md

 				}

 				// If the initial message isn't meant to be the parent of
-				// the thread, create an orphaned thread in this channel if (threadWithMessageAsParent == false) {
+				// the Thread, create an orphaned Thread in this Channel if (threadWithMessageAsParent == false) {
-					// Create the orphaned thread in the command channel await interaction.channel.threads.create({
+					// Create the orphaned Thread in the command Channel await interaction.channel.threads.create({
 						name: chosenThreadName,
 					});